jonathan-laurent/AlphaZero.jl/docs/src/contributing/guide.md

 #### Add support for a new game

-The simplest way to contribute to `AlphaZero.jl` is to add support for new games.
+The simplest way to contribute to `AlphaZero.jl` is to demonstrate it on new games.
 Interesting candidates include:
 Othello, [Gobblet](https://en.wikipedia.org/wiki/Gobblet), Go 9x9, Chess...

-Guidelines for including new games are available [here](@ref add_game).
+Guidelines for adding support for new games are available [here](@ref add_game).

 ---